 The AS may send an in-band message or media using an existing media-stream to provide an announcement during an established communication session.
 The AS may re-negotiate the media to a media type suitable for the announcement.

 The AS may add a new media stream in addition to the existing media stream by SDP re-negotiation to provide an announcement using different media than in the existing media stream (e.g., providing video stream with audio stream) during an established communication session.
+In the re-negotiation for providing video announcement, based on the operator policy, the AS may include an SDP a=content media-level attribute as specified in RFC 4796 [xx], with a "g.3gpp. announce_ni" value as specified in 3GPP TS 24.229 [1] in the SDP offer.

+NOTE: The "a=content" media-level attribute with a "g.3gpp.announce_ni" value is not able to be sent to other operator’s network without inter-operator agreements to use the attribute.